 A limited number of private-lands-only permits will be available for 20 hunting units.
+For a list of participating units and how many permits are available, please visit wildlife.utah.gov/private-lands-elk.html.
 Please keep in mind that private-lands-only permits may not be used in the following areas:

-- Federal, state, SITLA, county or municipality lands - Tribal lands - Lands enrolled in an elk CWMU - Land where public access for big game hunting has been secured (e.g., Walk-in Access areas)
+- Federal, state, SITLA, county or municipality lands - Tribal lands - · Lands enrolled in an elk CWMU - Land where public access for big game hunting has been secured (e.g., Walk-in Access areas)